Specifix5/mikushare/README.md

 > [!IMPORTANT]
 >
-> - If you don't use any web servers that serves on a seperate path (e.g /uploads/), **proper OpenGraph embedding is not supported as bun will serve the file directly from shortlinks**
-> - It is recommended that if you are setting this up [with a web server like nginx](#using-a-web-server-like-nginx), you should add seperate location blocks for `/uploads/` and `/uploads/temp/`, so you can control the cache control headers seperately (e.g temp files get 1 hour TTL, etc.)
+> It is recommended that if you are setting this up [with a web server like nginx](#using-a-web-server-like-nginx), you should add seperate location blocks for `/uploads/` and `/uploads/temp/`, so you can control the cache control headers seperately (e.g temp files get 1 hour TTL, etc.)

 ## Before you run the project